Opening Night – In The Beginning

 Orchestra conducted by Paul Goodwin, Jason Vieaux, guitar

 Rossini’s William Tell Overture depicts the opera’s Swiss Alps location and concludes with its famous “Lone Ranger” finale.
-Two guitar works are next—Rodrigo’s Concierto de Aranjuez and Hollywood film composer/Carmel resident Mark Mancina’s “Suite in Three Movements” based on scores to movies such as Twister and Speed.
+Two guitar works are next—Rodrigo’s Concierto de Aranjuez and Hollywood film composer/Carmel resident Mark Mancina’s “Suite in Three Movements” based his movie scores.
 The soloist is Jason Vieaux, a Grammy-winning artist.
 The concert concludes with Beethoven’s sunny Fourth Symphony.

 Best of the Fest